 ECM (Ethernet Control Model) is one of the easiest method for enabling internet connection to your single-board computer such as Raspberry Pi.
 It allows the cellular module to present itself as a standard USB Ethernet device, supported natively by the Linux kernel without requiring additional driver installation.
-This tutorial walks you through the steps to configure your cellular module to operate in ECM mode and establish a stable internet connection.

 Compatible Modules

-The ECM mode has been successfully tested and confirmed to work with the LE910C4-NF, LE910C4-EU, LE910C4-AP, and ME910C1-WW Telit modules
+The ECM mode has been successfully tested and confirmed to work with the following Telit modules:

 These modules support ECM functionality out-of-the-box or with minimal AT command configuration, allowing them to expose a virtual Ethernet interface wwan0 to the host system(Raspberry Pi OS).